-As women leaders, we often find ourselves juggling high-stakes responsibilities while striving to support those around us.
+As women leaders, we are often balancing immense responsibilities while carrying an unspoken desire to uplift those around us.

 What Is Burnout?